awguo2019/cs152sp22/README.md

 "Write a critically-acclaimed {tone} poem on {subject}."
 [Here's the outputs, with tone = "wistful" and subject = "rain".](https://docs.google.com/document/d/1AbATDxcDGzbpYe7xzBApugB2tzPJOrXG1LDpZmqF6Gw/edit?usp=sharing)

-The rain is a wistful thing.
+The rain is a wistful thing
-It falls from the sky and weeps.
+It falls from the sky and weeps
-For all the sorrows of the world.
+For all the sorrows of the world
-And all the joys that have been lost.
+And all the joys that have been lost
-It pelts the ground and washes away.
+It pelts the ground and washes away
-The memories of happier days.
+The memories of happier days
-And leaves behind only sadness.
+And leaves behind only sadness
 And longing for what can never be again.